rajavigneshselvamani/Data-Miners/README.md

 Step:1 Download all files from the above GitHub url into Pycharm directory - C:\Users\username\PycharmProjects\pythonProject

-Step:2 Open pythonProject directory from Pycharm
+Step:2 Open pythonProject directory from Pycharm.

-Step:3 open the main.py file from pycharm and change the pd.read_excel( "path excel file saved directory")
+Step:3 open the main.py file from pycharm and change the pd.read_excel( "path excel file saved directory").

-Step:4 Make sure Imported libraries are installed
+Step:4 Make sure the imported libraries in the main.py script have been installed before running the code.

-Step:5 Run the Python script
+Step:5 Run the Python script.

-Step:6 Results will show up in console window
+Step:6 Results will show up in console window.